TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/pipeline_assembler.md

 )

 # Generate pipeline
-pipeline = template.generate_pipeline("my-pipeline")
+pipeline = assembler.generate_pipeline("my-pipeline")
 ```

-However, in most cases, you would use `AbstractPipelineTemplate` which provides a higher-level interface that creates the DAG, config_map, and step_builder_map for you.
+However, in most cases, you would use `PipelineTemplateBase` which provides a higher-level interface that creates the DAG, config_map, and step_builder_map for you.

 ## Best Practices